Article Summary

 Step 5: Monitor and Maintain Your Account

 Opening a bank account online may be the first step to successfully managing your finances, but it doesn’t stop there.
-Be sure to make use of your bank's online platforms and mobile apps for real-time access and notifications about your accounts.
+Be sure to use your bank's online platforms and mobile apps for real-time access and notifications about your accounts.

 These tools allow you to easily track expenses, pay bills, and set up automated deposits or payments, ensuring you stay organized and in control of your financial life.